saintmalik/blog.saintmalik.me/blog/2022-02-21-documentation-gateway-open-source.md

 Various contribution opportunities like versioning of the API, so the project maintainers are already working on the V3(version 3) of their API.

-You can always reach out to them, to see ways to help them with the documentation.
+You can always reach out to them, to see ways to help them with the documentation, you can also check this guide for more <a href="https://medium.com/@anyebeblessing737/technical-documentations-simplified-7a9d9a38840b"> technical documentation list </a>

 - ### Commands, Error Message, Code Strings, Language Translation